May 26, 2017 by Staff

 On Wednesday, 14th June 2017, at 6:30pm, AlbumArte inaugurates the exhibition Riso Amaro.
 Dieci anni di blitz by Iginio De Luca, curated by Claudio Libero Pisano.
 (Bitter Rice.
 Ten Years of blitz, where ‘Riso’ also means ‘laugh’ in Italian).

-The exhibition, which will remain open to the public until July 14th, records the numerous artistic, performative, political and sarcastic blitz that Iginio De Luca has produced and realized over the last ten years.
+The exhibition records the numerous artistic, performative, political and sarcastic blitz that Iginio De Luca has produced and realized over the last ten years.

 The blitz, or incursions, always organized without a prearranged public and without notice, address characters and/or places that symbolize power, such as Pope Ratzinger, several politicians, the dome of St. Peter, the Quirinale Square and Palazzo Chigi, as well as issues related to the streets of Rome.
 De Luca’s blitz are not just simple goliardic gestures or superficial theatrical raids, but rather poetic incursions that express a political stance on social denunciation.